chiang831/wave-viewer/README.md

 This is a tool to view waveform in command line.

 Currently only basic waveform viewing is implemented.

 Usage:
 ./wave_view to demonstrate basic waveform vieweing.

-Use arrow key to scroll, O and P to scale in time, and Q to quit.
+Use arrow key to scroll.

+O and o to scale in time.

+P and p to scale in value.

+Q to quit.

 ./wave_view FILE to view a file.

 ./wave_view --help for help.

 =================================================